 I tried concealing my smile.
 I can’t blast my ex-wife like that.
 It wouldn’t be right.
 We’re better friends than we ever have been before.
-If she ever saw this footage and saw me bad mouth her, we just might be back at square one.
+If she were to ever see this footage and see me bad mouth her, we just might be back at square one.
 She’s never deceived me.
 But everything else?
 Those are along the lines of why our marriage didn’t last.
 “I have the most utmost respect for my ex-wife.
 Adults do have a way of letting other adults down,” I finally said.

 I pressed my lips together, “I’ll let her answer that if she decides to sit down for an interview.”